aldelar/aml-documents-extraction/README.md

         }
     }

-"page-type-1" would be the tag identified as the output of a page going through the Custom Vision step (which identifies for each page of the doc which type of page it is)
-The id associated with that page is the Id of your custom Form Recognizer model to use for that page.
+"page-type-1" would be the tag identified as the output of a page going through the Custom Vision step (which identifies for each page of the doc which type of page it is).
+The ID associated with that page tag is the ID of your custom Form Recognizer model to use for that page.